alicht/DOM-manipulation/DOM/part2.md

 `<a id="nav" href="index.html">Home</a>`

 We have retrieved the entire element using `getElementById()`.
-Now, instead of typing that object and method every time we want to access the nav link, we can place the element into a variable to work with it more easily.
+Now, instead of typing that object and method every time we want to access nav link, we can store it into a variable.

 `let navLink = document.getElementById('nav');`

-The navLink variable contains our anchor element.
-From here, we can easily modify attributes and values.
+Now, we can easily modify attributes and values.
 For example, we can change where the link goes by changing the href attribute:

 `navLink.href = 'https://www.wikipedia.org';`

 We can also change the text content by reassigning the textContent property:

 `navLink.textContent = 'Navigate to Wikipedia';`

-Now when we view our element, either in the console or by checking the Elements tag, we can see how the element has been updated.

 `navLink;
 Output